Dr. Riaz Agha

 Dr Agha graduated from Guy’s, King’s and St. Thomas’ Medical School in London with distinctions and a 1st in his intercalated BSc in Anatomy.
 He has been awarded 50 academic prizes from institutions like the University of Oxford, the Royal Society of Medicine and the British Association of Plastic and Reconstructive Surgeons (BAPRAS).
 Mr Agha has published 200 scientific papers and given 150 presentations at national or international level.
 His research has been cited over 8,000 times and he has written book chapters on nipple and breast anatomy, nipple sparing mastectomy and contributed numerous research papers in the area of fat grafting to the breast to the scholarly literature, including the highly acclaimed VOGUE Study.
 His research has won the prestigious Harold Ellis Prize three times.

 He completed his Plastic Surgical training in the prestigious London Deanery training programme.
 He rotated around a number of units including: Guy’s and St. Thomas’ Hospitals, King’s College Hospital, Queen Victoria Hospital, Chelsea and Westminster, Royal Free, Royal Marsden and Royal London Hospitals.
 Additional fellowship level reconstructive (microsurgical) and aesthetic training occurred in London and in Belgium.
 In 2018, he completed his doctorate in Evidence-based Healthcare at Balliol College, University of Oxford.
-At Oxford he was awarded the Clarendon Scholarship, given to the top 1% of 20,000 graduate applicants.
 He subsequently completed his post-doc.
 He has also previously conducted laboratory research at the prestigious tissue engineering lab at Harvard University/Brigham and Women’s Hospital in Boston.
 He is regularly invited to make contributions as an expert reviewer or author to over 20 journals in the field of Plastic, reconstructive and aesthetic Surgery and Surgery in general.